Tom Tuohy (attorney): Philanthropic work: Dreams for Kids

 Tom Tuohy, founded Dreams for Kids in 1989 at the request of his mother, Patricia Tuohy.
 In December 1989, Tuohy received a phone call from Ms. Clara Kirk of Clara’s House.
 Clara's House is a homeless shelter for women and children in the neighborhood of Englewood, Chicago, where 43% of residents live below the poverty level.
 Dreams for Kids began its community outreach work on December 24, 1989, at Clara's House.
 Today, Dreams for Kids provides empowerment and social entrepreneurship training to underserved youth, giving them opportunities to make a difference in the lives of others, by helping them turn their ideas into reality and helping them make an impact.

 In January 2022, Dreams for Kids merged with UrbanX Learning and became the flagship organization that features GCE Lab School and Learning Lab.
-The organization cultivates global citizens ready to meet the challenges of the 21st Century, through real-world experience and project learning to foster a diverse community of students who use the city as a classroom to develop skills and knowledge necessary to courageously take action locally and globally.